The Yellow Cake Revue: Theme

 The Yellow Cake Revue concerns the threat that a uranium mine might be constructed near Stromness, a town on the largest island in Orkney, Scotland.
 Yellowcake, the revue's namesake, is the form of uranium that was discovered on the island.
 When a geological survey revealed the yellowcake deposits in the early 1970s, the South of Scotland Electricity Board wanted to mine the uranium to fuel a nuclear power plant.
 Once the islanders understood the ramifications of solution mining the island, they (and the Orkney Islands Council) opposed the initiative unilaterally.
 Davies was moved to write The Yellow Cake Revue after a public examiner's report advised the Secretary of State for Scotland to deny the SSEB's request to mine.
 Although he was English, Davies was an Orkney resident from 1971 until his death in 2016.

 Structure

 The work is a sequence of cabaret songs and recitations, with two interludes for piano.
-The first interlude, "Farewell to Stromness", has become one of Davies' most popular pieces, and has been arranged for various instruments.
+The first interlude, "Farewell to Stromness", has become one of Davies's most popular pieces, and has been arranged for various instruments.
 "Yesnaby Ground", too, is often performed as an independent piece.